voder-ai/eslint-plugin-traceability/docs/decisions/006-semantic-release-for-automated-publishing.accepted.md

 The current approach was designed as a temporary solution to prevent npm publish failures, but its limitations suggest that a more comprehensive release automation strategy is needed.

+## Trunk-Based Development and Release Trigger Model

+This ADR also codifies a trunk-based development approach where `main` is the single long-lived integration branch.
+All changes are integrated into `main` via pull requests and are released exclusively from `main`.

+semantic-release will be executed only from CI on push events to `main` in a single unified workflow.
+Releases are not triggered manually, via tag-based workflows, or from other branches.
+This ensures a single, consistent source of truth for both integration and automated publishing.

 ## Decision Drivers

 - Need for proper semantic version determination based on change significance